Introduction

 • molecule: mandatory specification of the input molecule as a Molecule object.

 • solvent: optional specification of the solvent as a string.
 By default, the calculation is performed in vacuum.
+Please refer to the xTB section for more information.

 • create_tmpdir: set to True by default, so that the calculation is performed in a temporary directory that is deleted upon finishing the calculation.